-For those with a background in audio production, audio engineering or music, sound design for games offers a great career opportunity in a fast growing industry, while doing something that is both creatively and technically demanding and rewarding.
+For those with a background in audio production, audio engineering or music, Sound Design for Video Games offers a great career opportunity in a fast growing industry, while doing something that is both creatively and technically demanding and rewarding.

 - Learn to use industry standard technology from active sound design and music veterans to get the most relevant learning experience possible.

 - Find your voice as a sound designer, with help from leaders in the field.

 - Learn to create work in an adaptive and interactive genre, tackling challenges unique to video games.